jieunjeong09/Seurat/README.md

 That said, Seurat package has much more, allowing to adapt to specific needs of a project.

-## scTransform()

-`scWorkflow -> Rmarkdown -> seurat_jieun_sct.Rmd` replaces older normalization and
-identification of highly variable features (genes) with a single command that in turn, applies improved transformation published by Satija Lab in 2022.
+I replaced older normalization and identification of highly variable features (genes) with a single command that applies improved transformation published by Satija Lab in 2022.

-## The next step
+## Next steps

+A script that creates input directory from gene/cell matrix.

+Workflow with input and output paths as arguments.

-I will the improved workflows on a data file with 15 times more cells and ca. 2.5 more UMIs per cell on the average, which are realistic parameters in new data sets.
+Testing the workflow on an input with size typical for new data sets, with 15 times more cells and ca. 2.5 more UMIs per cell on the average, which are realistic parameters in new data sets.
 This will require converting GEO data to a form required by Seurat and more desktop time...

-Explore modification of Seurat plotting to produce figures with smaller memory use, reducing precision of coordinates and eliminating points that overlap -- in limited precision coordinates.

-hope: 50k cells with 16 bytes per cell down to 30k cells with 4 byte per cell and similar saving for feature/gene plots
+Improving some figures using ggplot2, including visualization of clusters for large number of cells (reducing file size etc).